Teacher Licensure Program

 Ohio Assessments for Educators

 To qualify for a teaching license, candidates must successfully pass educator assessments in professional knowledge and content area(s) provided by the Evaluation Systems Group of Pearson.
+Hiram College pass rates demonstrate our teacher candidates consistently rank among the top in the state.
 Hiram's education department has constructed its curriculum to ensure that aspiring teachers excel on these assessments.
 The department's curriculum has been aligned with the performance expectations established by the State of Ohio and national teaching organizations.
 The criteria include demonstrating knowledge of pedagogical theory, developing effective learning outcomes, reflecting on teaching effectiveness, and many more.

 Learn more about Ohio Assessments for Educators at www.oh.nesinc.com.